 Inclined Bed Therapy and Sleep Apnea: Does Sleeping on an Incline Help?

-Inclined Bed Therapy and sleep apnea relief comparison
+Discover how Inclined Bed Therapy and sleep apnea relief go hand in hand.

 Key Takeaways

-• Inclined Bed Therapy (IBT) may ease sleep apnea by improving airway openness during sleep.
+• Inclined Bed Therapy (IBT) may ease obstructive sleep apnea by helping the airway stay open.

-• Elevating the head of the bed by 6 inches helps reduce snoring and boosts oxygen intake.
+• Elevating the head of the bed by ~6 inches reduces snoring and can improve oxygen levels.

-• Best combined with side sleeping, weight management, and proper sleep posture.
+• Best results come when combined with side sleeping, weight management, and good sleep posture.

 How Inclined Bed Therapy Helps with Sleep Apnea

 Inclined Bed Therapy and sleep apnea have a promising connection.
-Sleep apnea, especially obstructive sleep apnea (OSA), happens when soft tissues in the throat collapse during rest, causing breathing pauses.
-According to the Sleep Foundation, OSA is the most common type of sleep apnea and can have serious long-term health effects if left untreated.
-By raising the head of your bed about 6 inches, gravity helps keep your airway open, reducing the number and severity of interruptions.
+Obstructive sleep apnea (OSA) occurs when soft tissues in the throat collapse during rest, causing repeated breathing pauses.
+By raising the head of your bed about 6 inches, gravity helps keep the airway more open, which can lessen interruptions and improve sleep continuity.
+For a broader look at IBT’s potential, explore our Inclined Bed Therapy Benefits guide.

 Why It Works